FelipeCanever/spotify_click_timer/README.md

 This program starts a 15-second timer every time the user clicks anywhere inside Spotify.
 When the timer runs out, a beep is played.

 The motivation for this project came from my weekly need to update my personal Spotify playlist.
-I have a playlist called "Fresh" where I keep the songs I'm currently listening to, and every week I need to update it, removing songs I don't feel like listening anymore to and adding new ones.
-However I don't like having to listen to all of them all over again to see if I'm sick of a particular song or not, so I came up with this thing that I start the song, listen to the first 15 seconds and then do the same skipping ahead from 1/4, 1/5 and 3/4 of the song.
-And, so I don't have to use a manual timer or mentally calculate when 15 seconds have passed, I created this project that will count down from 15 seconds everytime I click inside Spotify, i.e. when I skip ahead on the timeline.
+I have a playlist called "Fresh" where I keep the songs I'm currently listening to.
+Every week I need to update it, removing songs I don't feel like listening to anymore and adding new ones.
+However I don't like having to listen to all of them in their entirety to see if I'm sick of a particular song or not, so I came up with this thing that I start the song, listen to the first 15 seconds and then do the same skipping ahead from 1/4, 1/5 and 3/4 of the song.
+And, so that I don't have to use a manual timer or mentally calculate when 15 seconds have passed, I created this program, that will count down from 15 seconds everytime I click inside Spotify, i.e. when I skip ahead on the timeline.
 When the timer runs out, it plays a beep to warn me.
 Call me lazy. :)

 ## Instalation